alexisbedoya/alexisbedoya/README.md

-### Hi i'm Cristian Pascumal, i'm a Computer Science student at Universidad del Valle in Cali, Colombia.
+### Hi i'm Alexis Bedoya, i'm a Systems Engineer student at Universidad de Cartagena, Colombia.

 I have knowledge at Postgresql, Javascript, nodeJS and a bit of C++, Python and Java.
-I'm interested on backend developing and other areas like Algorithms analysis and designing, Functional programming, Constraint Programming and Neural Networks
+I'm interested onfull stack developer and other areas like designing, Functional programming, and Neural Networks

 <!--
-**Pascu999/Pascu999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Alexisbedoya/Alexisbedoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: